djeada/Git-Notes/notes/08_observing_repository.md

 git diff filename
 ```

-Example: To view changes in `style.css`, use:
+To view changes in `style.css`, use:

 ```bash
 git diff style.css